Commercial content | 18+ | T&C's Apply

 Aside from a spell between 2007 and 2011, the Newport County players have worn yellow and black strips.

-The 2016/2017 Newport County kit consists of yellow shirts with a black trim, yellow shorts and yellow socks.
+The 2018/2019 Newport County kit consists of yellow shirts with a black trim, black shorts and black socks.

 The Newport County stadium is Rodney Parade.
 As well as Newport County matches, this stadium also host the home games for Newport RFC and Newport Gwent Dragons.